Tarzan yell: Other Tarzan yells

 Jane (as portrayed by Maureen O'Sullivan) used her own variation of the Tarzan yell.

-A very similar cry was used for Burroughs' own Tarzan film, The New Adventures of Tarzan (1935), shot concurrently with the MGM Weissmuller movies in Central America with Herman Brix as a cultured Tarzan.
-The yell can best be described as a "Mmmmm-ann-gann-niii" sound that gradually rises ever higher in pitch.

-Elmo Lincoln recreated his victory cry in a 1952 episode of You Asked for It.
+Elmo Lincoln, the first actor to play Tarzan albeit in a silent film, recreated his unheard victory cry in a 1952 episode of You Asked for It.

-Tarzan's yell is used as a melodic refrain in the Baltimora single Tarzan Boy.
+Tarzan's yell is used as a melodic refrain in the Baltimora single "Tarzan Boy".
 This refrain plays in place of an ordinary Tarzan yell when Haru climbs and struggles to keep his balance on the top of a palm tree in Beverly Hills Ninja.

 The refrain was also used in a 1993 jungle-themed advertisement for Listerine's Cool Mint mouthwash.

-In the 1991 TV series Land of the Lost, Christa (played by Shannon Day) used a similar sounding version of the yell that was used to calm certain animals.
+In the 1991 television series Land of the Lost, Christa (played by Shannon Day) used a similar sounding version of the yell that was used to calm certain animals.

 In the 1976-1979 Filmation animated series Tarzan, Lord of the Jungle, the Tarzan Yell was performed by Danton Burroughs (1944-2008), grandson of Edgar Rice Burroughs "...Outside of Johnny Weissmuller, Danton had one of the most exciting and authentic Tarzan victory cries -- he was even commissioned to do the yell for the Filmation Television animated Tarzan series and has startled many passers-by at ERB conventions in the past."